Pep Guardiola hoping Kevin De Bruyne commits future to Manchester City

 Manchester City manager Pep Guardiola is confident Kevin De Bruyne will sign a new long-term deal at the club.

-There is a new contract on the table for the Belgium midfielder, who is currently tied to City until 2023, but it has yet to be signed.
+There is a new contract on the table for the Belgium midfielder, who is currently tied to City until 2023, but it is yet to be signed.

 However, Guardiola is not too concerned.